adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	.basket-removeButton {}

+## Walkthrough: avoiding reuse

 Now, let's say that during the checkout process there is a similar (but different) cut down version of the basket&mdash;perhaps it has a title of "Order summary" as opposed to basket.
 Perhaps it doesn't have the capbility of removing products.

 What you might be tempted to do, is to try and reuse the basket.
-But as we discussed in the chapter about Reuse, this is problematic.
-Firstly, you're template/partial will require conditional logic within.
+But as we discussed in the chapter about Reuse, this is problematic for several reasons.

-The more condition you have, the more complicated it is to touch (read: maintain).
-And, now whatever changes you make might causes issues in *all* of the places where it is used.
+Additionally, your template or partial will require conditional logic within.
+The more condition you have, the more complicated it is to touch.
+And, whatever changes you make might causes regression in *all* of the other places where it is used, making it hard to maintain.

 Following the principle of *duplication first*, it would be highly advised to create a brand new module.
-In a recent project, we named the module *orderSummary*.
-We could have easily named it *basketSummary* or *checkoutBasket* or *basketCutDownVersion*.
+In a recent project, we named the module *orderSummary* although interestingly it *looks* very similar to the basket.

-Now, the name *is* important &mdash; it must be semantic &mdash; which all of these are.
-But, even *more* important, is the fact that a new module has been created, rather than trying to reuse the existing similar module.

-We have now acheived the ability to style this new module as we wish, whilst also being able to edit the other basket module, without fear of regression or inheriting other styles we don't want.

-If the design changes, upgrading these modules is now very easy to do.
+Now we have semantic naming, module encapsulation which makes maintainance very easy.
+If the design is changed for just one of these modules we can upgrade with minimal effort and without fear of regression.